threema-ch/threema-android/README.md

     # Threema Store variant
     ./gradlew assembleStore_threemaDebug

+By default no universal apk will be built.
+Use `-PbuildUniversalApk` if a universal apk should be built as well.
+The flag `-PnoAbiSplits` can be used to skip building abi specific apk and only build a universal apk.

 *NOTE:* Threema for Android is developed on Linux machines, we cannot offer any assistance for building on macOS, Windows, or other operating systems.